meng-ma-biomedical-AI/Orphanet_date_process/README.md

 ## Purpose
-Convert JDBOR extract (xml files such as product1-9, nomenclature and classification) to elasticsearch files ready for injection.
+Convert JDBOR extract (xml files such as product1-9, nomenclature and classification) to elasticsearch files ready for elasticsearch injection

 Transformation process include:
 * Regroup definitions in product1 or RDcode orphanomenclature (see clean_textual_info)